ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 You can specify which version to import using `#` followed by a commit hash, a branch name, or a tag name.
 If you do not provide any of these (nor the `#` character), the latest commit on the `master` branch will be imported.

-A project is named after the last part of the URL by default.
-In the above example, a directory named `mbed-os-example-blinky` will be created to contain the imported program.
-If you wish to change the name of the project while importing, you can do this by supplying it as an extra positional argument:
+A project's default name is the last part of the URL (excluding `#` and its value).
+In the example above, the imported program's project folder is `mbed-os-example-blinky`.
+To specify a different name, supply it as an extra positional argument in the import command.
+For example, to name your project `my-blinky`, run:

 ```
 $ mbed import https://github.com/ARMmbed/mbed-os-example-blinky#mbed-os-5.11.0 my-blinky